-Dark Chocolate Hot Fudge Sauce for Ice Cream or Use as a Fondue
+Dark Chocolate Hot Fudge Sauce for Ice Cream or a Fondue

 This sauce is fudgy, rich and velvety smooth.
 If you search for hot fudge sauce recipes likely tens of thousands of recipes come up.
 It provides a clear insight into the love of chocolate sauce all around the globe.
 Dark chocolate has more antioxidants than green tea and just as many as blueberries.
 The minerals in chocolate also help to increase brain power and function and help reduce the symptoms of stress.
 In my mind that transforms it into health food.
 That's my story and I'm sticking to it.

 Helpful Tips for Making Dark Chocolate Hot Fudge Sauce

 - When making this sauce, it's important that you don't allow the mixture to boil while the chocolate is melting.
 Think gently melting the chocolate with the cream, for the best result.

 - Optional mix-ins you may enjoy experimenting with are; espresso, cinnamon, peppermint, rum or orange liquors or extracts.

 - Once made, you can use it immediately or store tightly sealed in the refrigerator for up to 2 weeks.

 - Please note: The cocoa butter in the chocolate sauce will solidify in the refrigerator.
 To use, simply reheat in small amounts in the microwave in 20 second increments and stir until smooth.

 - This sauce is delicious on ice cream, as a fondue with fruit, or drizzled over pound cake.